dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-create-text-with-a-shadow.md

  [!code-xaml[TextShadowSnippets#TextShadowSnippet1](~/samples/snippets/csharp/VS_Snippets_Wpf/TextShadowSnippets/CS/SingleShadows.xaml#textshadowsnippet1)]

 > [!NOTE]
-> These shadow effects do not go through the [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] text rendering pipeline.
+> These shadow effects do not go through the Windows Presentation Foundation (WPF) text rendering pipeline.
 As a result, ClearType is disabled when using these effects.

  The following example shows a hard drop shadow effect applied to text.
 In this case, the shadow is not blurred.